awein/SleepProxyClient/README.md

 	This hook will be installed to <code>/etc/pm/sleep.d/</code> and called by pm-utils before going to sleep.

 4. checkSleep.sh
-	will try to check if the host is currently in use.
+ Is an example script to show how to actually suspend the host.
+It does some checks to determine if the host is currently in use or not.
 It will suspend the host after two successfully calls by <code>pm-suspend</code>.
 This script is designed to be periodically called by a cronjob.
-	To do more advanced checks other projects like https://github.com/OMV-Plugins/autoshutdown/ can easily be used.
-Just configure them to call <code>pm-suspend</code> instead of <code>shutdown</code>.
+	To be able to do some more advanced checks take a look at other projects like https://github.com/OMV-Plugins/autoshutdown/.
+Just configure them to call <code>pm-suspend</code> instead of <code>shutdown</code> to activate your SleepProxyClient.

 ## Support this project